-13. Any dissertation is considered an "Educational Record" to the public, or may be subject to publication, prior to the document being made available by consent from the student.

-14. Expectations will be set that students will review their completed dissertation for potential publication possibilities, and they will submit relevant papers ideally within 6 months after a defense.
-This expectation will be monitored on the pink sheet research evaluation forms.
+- additional items that must be completed (i.e., the ETD Availability Agreement Form, SED Survey, UM Exit Survey, and ProQuest/UMI Publication Agreement) following dissertation approval. - 13.
+Any dissertation is considered an "Educational Record" to the public, or may be subject to publication, prior to the document being made available by consent from the student. - 14.
+Expectations will be set that students will review their completed dissertation for potential publication possibilities, and they will submit relevant papers ideally within 6 months after a defense.
+This expectation will be monitored on the pink sheet research evaluation forms and/or by the dissertation chair.
 As noted above, a preliminary outline of such a publication must be submitted to the dissertation committee at the time of the oral defense.